Grand opening for new group home in Saskatoon - Saskatoon | Globalnews.ca

 Grand opening for new group home in Saskatoon

-A grand opening was held on Monday for a new group home in Saskatoon.
+A grand opening was held Monday for a new group home in Saskatoon.

 Lutheran Sunset Home at 474 Boykowich St. will provide care to four former Valley View Centre residents.